latex3/tagging-project/documentation/prototype-usage-instructions.md

 page.</p>

 <p>The <button>Generate tagged PDF</button> will run (Lua)LaTeX
-at `texlive.net` Links will be generated to directly view the PDF or to open the PDF at ngpdf.com which will allow the tagged structure to be navigated and the derived HTML view to be seen.</p>
+at texlive.net.
+Links will be generated to directly view the PDF or to open the PDF at ngpdf.com which will allow the tagged structure to be navigated and the derived HTML to be viewed.</p>

 <p><a href="https://davidcarlisle.github.io/latexcgi/">texlive.net help</a></p>